 Mersenne primes are named after Marin Mersenne, a French friar and polymath who studied them in the 17th century.
 Among other important functions, Mersenne primes are used in the Mersenne Twister, a widely-used PRNG (pseudorandom number generator) algorithm.

-Today, Mersenne primes are calculated by volunteer computing users all over the world, as part of GIMPS (the Great Internet Mersenne Prime Search).
+Today, Mersenne primes are calculated by volunteer computing users all over the world, as part of GIMPS (Great Internet Mersenne Prime Search).
 Since November 13, 1996, all new Mersenne primes have been discovered by GIMPS users who volunteer the unused cycles on their home computers.